andrewunifei/CS229-Machine-Learning/Classification/Binary/README.md

 <p align="center"><img src="http://www.sciweavers.org/download/Tex2Img_1615554991.png"></p>

 ### Decision Boundary
-The Decision Boundary is a line which separate the categories of data.
+The Decision Boundary is a line which separates the categories of data.
 It is indepedent of the dataset and rely only on the parameters θ.
 In binary classification is formaly defined as:

 <p align="center"><img src="http://www.sciweavers.org/download/Tex2Img_1615556494.png"></p>
 <p align="center"><img src="http://www.sciweavers.org/download/Tex2Img_1615556282.png"></p>